Giving My Talk

 A useful mindset shift: giving a talk to a hundred people is not fundamentally different from explaining something to one person face to face.
 You don't need to be more careful, more formal, or more perfect.
 People actually like causal presenters; it signals honesty and confidence.
 Think about how you'd explain it to a colleague over coffee, that's roughly what you should do in front of an audience.

-Self-confidence comes from mastery, not from pep talks.
+But no matter how many rehearsals you do, real confidence only comes from real experience.
 You become a confident presenter by presenting repeatedly, out loud, in front of real people.
 The physical experience of speaking, pausing, losing your thread and recovering, that's where real confidence is built.
-The best presenters aren't necessarily the most naturally gifted ones.
-They're the ones who practiced enough to make it look that way.

 Watch Good Talks, and Watch Yourself

 Equally important: record yourself and watch it back.
 It's uncomfortable precisely because it closes the gap between how you imagine you come across and how you actually do.
-That gap is where all the useful information lives.
+Painful and sometimes embarrassing, but you can't improve what you can't see, and the recording shows you exactly what to fix.

 What Can You Lose?